Our action on the climate and nature emergency

 Increasing electric vehicle facilities

 We are increasing the number of electric vehicle (EV) parking and charging points across South Gloucestershire.
+Between 2019 and 2024, we installed 59 charging points across the region.

 Find out more about electric vehicle parking and charging in South Gloucestershire.